Daily High to Daily Low: Is It Safe to Buy Sesen Bio Inc. (SESN)?

 After a stumble in the market that brought SESN to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -87.75% of loss for the given period.

-During the last 5 trading sessions, SESN fell by -10.07%, which changed the moving average for the period of 200-days by -58.19% in comparison to the 20-day moving average, which settled at $0.8686.
-In addition, Sesen Bio Inc. saw -45.19% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SESN rose by +0.03%, which changed the moving average for the period of 200-days by -40.78% in comparison to the 20-day moving average, which settled at $0.8125.
+In addition, Sesen Bio Inc. saw -45.17% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SESN